-In July 2014, the International Accounting Standards Board (IASB), issued the final version of IFRS 9, Financial Instruments, bringing together the classification and measurement, impairment and hedge accounting phases of the IASB's project to replace IAS 39 Financial Instruments: Recognition and Measurement.
-The mandatory effective date of IFRS 9 would be annual periods beginning on or after January 1, 2018 with early adoption permitted.
-Management is evaluating the standard and has not yet determined the impact on its financial statements.
-December 31, 2016 and 2015
+In July 2014, the IASB issued the final version of IFRS 9, Financial Instruments, bringing together the classification and measurement, impairment and hedge accounting phases of the IASB's project to replace IAS 39 Financial Instruments: Recognition and Measurement.
+The Partnership will adopt the standard on January 1, 2018.
+IFRS 9 will require the Partnership to record a provision for the expected credit losses of its financial assets which management has determined will not be material to the financial statements.